Labiaplasty in London

 RELATED: What is labiaplasty recovery like?

-Is labiaplasty recovery painful?
+Is recovery painful?

 Labiaplasty is a surgical procedure that can cause some discomfort and pain during the recovery period.
-However, the extent of the pain and discomfort will depend on several factors, including the patient’s overall health, the extent of the labia reduction, and the surgeon’s technique.
+However, the extent of the pain and discomfort will depend on several factors, including the patient’s overall health, the importance of the labia reduction, and the surgeon’s technique.

 Immediately after the procedure, the patient may experience some pain, swelling, and bruising in the area.
 The surgeon will usually prescribe pain medication to manage this discomfort.
 Most women find that over-the-counter pain medication is sufficient, but more severe pain can be managed with prescription pain medication.